Youth development specialist

 • Non-profit organizations

-This program is also a good fit for professionals working or earning a graduate degree in K-12 education, nursing and child life specialist or social work, and seeking advanced training or complementary specialization.
+This program is also a good fit for professionals working or earning a graduate degree in K–12 education, nursing, social work, counseling, criminal justice and more who are seeking advanced training or complementary specialization.

 Burning Glass Technologies.
 2021.
 Salary numbers and employment growth numbers are based on models that consider advertised job posting salary, Bureau of Labor Statistics data and other proprietary and public sources of information for multiple occupations.